Federally Qualified Health Care

 - Receive enhanced reimbursement (payment) from Medicare and Medicaid.

 - Participate in the 340B Program that allows us to purchase prescription drugs at reduced prices.

 - Have access to medical malpractice insurance through the Federal Tort Claims Act.
 This lowers our cost of operation.

 - Today, the network of FQHCs nationwide is growing.
 Over 1,300 health centers across the country serve more than 13 million people.

 Responding to Increasing Demand in Central Texas

-Travis County has an estimated 172,000 uninsured residents, or 19.3% of its population.
+Travis County has an estimated uninsured rate of 20% of its population.
 Many of these residents have great difficulty getting access to basic primary and preventive health care.
 Local “safety net” primary care providers such as CommUnityCare often operate at more than 100% of our capacity.
 In Travis County, CommUnityCare clinics provide approximately half of local safety net primary care services.
 We are the largest provider for these services in the area.
 CommUnityCare works hard to respond to the increasing need for health care services.

 Roles and Responsibilities of Central Health